-Raven bone carving: Those Neanderthals evolved the fastest of any human group history
+Raven bone carving: Those Neanderthals evolved the fastest of any human group in history

 |March 30, 2017||Posted by News under Human evolution, News|